cncf/tag-security/assessments/projects/Harbor/self-assessment.md

 Harbor does not meet any compliance standards today.
 However, as we interact with more service providers that are putting Harbor in production (example by OVH Cloud [here](https://www.ovh.com/blog/managing-harbor-at-cloud-scale-the-story-behind-harbor-kubernetes-operator/)) and delivering it as a service, we understand there may be a need to acquire some of these certifications.
 We will continue exploring this vertical and their needs of Harbor and prioritize any requests.
 Currently, there haven’t been any regarding compliance certifications.

+---
+**NOTE**

 There is only 1 public reference of a service provider today.
 However we are working privately with a few more service providers that don't want to be named publicly yet.
 There are also some enterprises that are internally acting as service providers and have the same use cases.

+---

 Harbor has achieved the Silver level criteria for CII Best Practices, [https://bestpractices.coreinfrastructure.org/en/projects/2095?criteria_level=1](https://bestpractices.coreinfrastructure.org/en/projects/2095?criteria_level=1).
 The [silver badge](https://bestpractices.coreinfrastructure.org/en/projects/2095?criteria_level=1) is displayed at [https://github.com/goharbor/harbor/blob/master/README.md](https://github.com/goharbor/harbor/blob/master/README.md), Harbor’s primary repository.